Does your child struggle with anger? Read this blog for the best anger management exercises for kids! Learn anger management for kids now!

 13. Make A Calm Down Glitter Jar

 Great for sensory kids.
 Fill a mason jar almost entirely with water then add glitter and a few drops of dish soap.
 Close the jar and shake it up.
-If it is needed, add more drops of dish soap until the glitter floats and the mixture reaches desired consistency.
+If it is needed, add more drops of dish soap until the glitter floats and the mixture reaches the desired consistency.

 When your child is feeling angry, shake the jar up.
 Breathe deeply and let your thoughts settle as the glitter settles.